johnfial/johnfial/README.md

  https://github.com/jstrieb/github-stats
 -->

 Some fun GitHub responses:
-- 🔭 I’m currently looking for a company whose mission I love.
+- 🔭 I’m currently looking for a company whose mission I love!
 - 🌱 I’m currently learning the JavaScript library Konva, to build my https://github.com/johnfial/childhood_canvas for my kid.
 - 👯 I’m looking to collaborate on open source, government-focused projects.
 - 🤔 I’m looking for help with getting video overlay modals to work with Konva's canvas on Vue/JS.